Don't feel like reading the excerpt below? Well, just listen to it here before you buy!

 She looked at me.

-“My artist, Taj Kamal… I’d like for you to feature him on the artist spotlight on your show.”
+“My artist, Taj Kamal… I’d like for you to feature her as the spotlight artist on your show.”

-“But commercial radio, though?” he said.
+“But commercial radio, though?” she said.
 It wasn’t so much a question as it was an expression of obvious uncertainty toward the idea.

 We were independent.
-The plan was to keep it that way–to keep everything independent of big corporation persuasion.
+The plan was to keep it that way—to keep everything independent of big corporation persuasion.
 Pursuing commercial radio was obviously not a part of the plan.
-But sometimes, I figured, if you see an open door, you enter it.
+But sometimes, I figured, if you see a way in, you go for it.

-He took a deep breath, reconciling the idea.
-This was how our relationship always went.
-He trusted me.
-He believed in me just like I believed in him.
-The bottom line was, he just wanted to make music, not business decisions, which is why we worked so well together.
-He never gave me any push back, so I felt free to take chances like this, even when it fell outside of my original plan.
+She sucked in all of the air around us, trying to reconcile the idea.
+But this was how our relationship always went.
+She trusted me.
+She believed in me just like I believed in her.
+The bottom line was, she just wanted to make music, not business decisions, which is why we worked so well together.
+She never gave me any pushback, so I felt free to take chances like this, even when it fell outside of my original plan.

-“Will you be there with me?” he asked.
+“Will you at least be there with me?” she asked.

-Before I could answer, my phone began to sing–the sound muffled because it was buried deep down in the messenger bag that was draped across my chest.
+Before I could answer, my phone began to sing—muffled as it was buried deep down in the messenger bag that was draped across my chest.

-As I began my frantic search for the phone with Tk watching and waiting, it hit me again: I didn’t realize until after I began working with Lucas how much Tk preferred me to be monogamous with my attention.
-With Lucas now, my polyamory bothered him.
+As I began my frantic search for the phone with Tk watching and waiting, it hit me again.
+I didn’t realize until after I began working with Lucas just how much Tk preferred me to be monogamous with my attention.
+With Lucas now, my polyamory bothered her.

-He laughed as he was walking back toward the band, and said over his shoulder, “You better answer before you end up saying too much or not enough.”
+She laughed as she walked back toward the band, and said over her shoulder, “You better answer before you end up saying too much or not enough.”

 “Cardio!
 Is that enough?!”
-I said back to him, laughing as I took the phone call, which turned out to be the one I’d been waiting for all day.
+I said back to her, as I took the phone call, which turned out to be the one I’d been waiting for all day.

-So here’s how this convoluted mess of a scenario I had gotten myself into was set to go: The guy, Dante (from Cleveland Avenue) apparently knew the guy doing renovation work on the club’s general manager’s house.
+So here’s how this convoluted mess of a scenario I had gotten myself into was set to go: The guy, Dante (from Cleveland Avenue) apparently knew the guy doing renovation work on the 9:30 Club general manager’s house.
 The handyman would text Mr. Chan when she left for work.
-Mr. Chan, who was also a patron of this handyman’s services, ran a small tax business across the street from the club.
+Mr. Chan, who was also a patron of this handyman’s services, ran a small tax business across the street from 9:30 Club.
 Mr. Chan would then text Pruitt, a building manager, who not only had the keys to the club, but was also scheduled for a visit that day.
 Pruitt would be the one to let me in.